Time Zones Are Weird: A Developer-Friendly Tour of Earth's 438+ Local Times

 | Assuming 24 zones | Scheduling across India (+5:30) or Nepal (+5:45) breaks. | Treat offsets as arbitrary HH:mm in your database schema. |

-Apple's guide NSDate and Calendars is an excellent deep dive.
+Apple's guide NSDate and Calendars is the reference I keep coming back to.

-The world runs on a patchwork of conventions stitched together by history, geography, and the occasional airline route.
-Embrace the chaos, and let your software (and next trivia night) handle it with grace.
+The world runs on a patchwork stitched together by history, geography, and the occasional airline route.
+Your job is to not pretend it's simpler than that.